tari/taricorp.net/content/posts/2023/lvm-switcheroo/index.md

 `pvmove` takes a while to complete, because it moves all data on `sdf2` to other PVs in the VG.
 Since I moved the new drive to the mainboard slot when I was ready to try the RAID, `sdf` is now the *old* drive.
-Then `vgreduce` removes the PV from the named VG, and `pvremove` wipes the PV signature off the old disk.
+Then `vgreduce` removes the PV from the named VG (failing if there is any data still stored on the nominated PV), and `pvremove` wipes the PV signature off the old disk.

 After doing that, I rebooted normally and the system came up as expected this time, running entirely on the new disk.
-Meanwhile, the old disk has no data left on it and could be reused for other purposes.
+Meanwhile, the old disk has no data left on it and can be reused for other purposes.

 ## Useful tools, if you don't mess it up